-These nodules usually resolve with voice therapy and only rarely require surgery.
+Nodules usually resolve with voice therapy and only rarely require surgery.

 In these disorders, the production of a speech sound is difficult.
 As a result, children are less able to communicate meaningfully.
 About 5% of children entering the first grade have a speech disorder.
 Speech disorders include the following:

 Speech therapy is helpful in many speech disorders.
 A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.

 The ability to use, understand, or express language can be reduced in otherwise healthy children (called specific language impairment).
 Thus, the ability to communicate is greatly impaired, limiting educational, social, and vocational opportunities.
 This disorder occurs in about 5% of children and is more common among boys.
 Abnormal genes appear to play a role in many cases.
 Alternatively, language problems can develop because of another disorder, such as a brain injury, intellectual disability (see Intellectual Disability), hearing loss (see Hearing Impairment in Children), neglect or abuse (see Overview of Child Neglect and Abuse), autism (see Autism Spectrum Disorders), or attention-deficit/hyperactivity disorder (see Attention-Deficit/Hyperactivity Disorder).